- How is childhood leukemia treated?

 High-dose chemotherapy and stem cell transplant for childhood leukemia

-A stem cell transplant (SCT) can sometimes be used for children whose chances of being cured are poor with standard or even intensive chemotherapy.
-SCT lets doctors use even higher doses of chemotherapy than would normally be tolerated.
+A stem cell transplant (SCT) can sometimes be used for children whose chances of being cured are poor with standard or even intense chemotherapy.
+SCT lets doctors use even higher doses of chemotherapy than a child could normally tolerate.

 High-dose chemotherapy destroys the bone marrow, which is where new blood cells are formed.
 This could lead to life-threatening infections, bleeding, and other problems caused by low blood cell counts.
 A stem cell transplant is given after the chemo to restore the blood-forming stem cells in the bone marrow.

 The donor’s tissue type (also known as the HLA type) should match the patient’s tissue type as closely as possible to help prevent the risk of major problems with the transplant.
 Tissue type is based on certain substances on the surface of cells in the body.
-These substances can cause the immune system to react against the cells.
-Therefore, the closer the tissue match between the donor and the recipient, the better the chance the transplanted cells will “take” and begin making new blood cells.
+The closer the tissue match between the donor and the recipient, the better the chance the transplanted cells will “take” and begin making new blood cells.